Siddhartha Gairola

 I am an ELLIS PhD Student advised by Prof. Bernt Schiele (Max Planck Institute of Informatics, Saarbrücken) and Prof. Francesco Locatello (ISTA).
 During the course of my PhD I shall be associated with both the Max Planck Institute for Informatics and Institute of Science and Technology, Austria.

-Previously, I was a Pre-doctoral Research Fellow at Microsoft Research (MSR), India in the Technology for Emerging Markets group, where I worked on applications of Computer Vision, Image Processing and Machine Learning to developing low-cost diagnostic solutions for healthcare.
-Before that, I worked as a Research Intern at Adobe Inc. in the Media and Data Science Research Group.
+Previously, I was a Research Fellow at Microsoft Research (MSR), India in the Technology for Emerging Markets group, where I worked on applications of Computer Vision, Image Processing and Machine Learning to developing low-cost diagnostic solutions for healthcare.
+Before that, I worked as a Research Intern at Adobe Inc. in the Media and Data Science Research Group on image understanding tasks.

 I completed my Master's and B.Tech with Honours in May, 2020 at IIIT Hyderabad, where I was advised by Prof. PJ Narayanan.
-My work was mainly on learning robust unsupervised style representations for image regognition and retrieval tasks.
-I train Deep Neural Networks to solve complex tasks in the areas of Computer Vision, Image Processing and Natural Language Processing.
-The goal of my work is to build powerful intelligent systems that can help us understand human intelligence better and aid us in our day to day lives.
+My work was mainly on learning robust unsupervised style representations for image recognition and retrieval tasks.

 Research